 Come join us in learning and growing.

 Jonathan has been learning, thinking and teaching ecologically for two decades.
-He’s co-designed and regenerated dozens of landscapes and lives in the CT River Valley and beyond.
-He helped start and is a board member of the Apios Institute, is a farmer with Nuestras Raices, Inc., and contributing author of the award winning book "Paradise Lot: Two Plant Geeks, One-Tenth of an Acre, and the Making of an Edible Garden Oasis in the City".
+He’s co-designed and regenerated dozens of landscapes and lives in the CT River Valley and now in Ithaca area of New York.
+He helped start and is a board member of the Apios Institute, rents a farm space at Shelterbelt Farm, and is contributing author of the award winning book "Paradise Lot: Two Plant Geeks, One-Tenth of an Acre, and the Making of an Edible Garden Oasis in the City".
 Jonathan loves sharing his passion for life with friends and family, and working with folks to better the world we live in.
 You can learn more about him, and his regenerative business, including individual and group coaching at FoodForestFarm.com

 Megan Barber moved to Paradise Lot in 2007 and began working for Food Forest Farm in 2013.
 Her father, who grew up on a dairy farm, warned her not to make a living from farming.
 Oh well.
 Along with enjoying the “businessy” aspects of the farm (she’s a self-described “management nerd” with an MBA), Megan experiments with ways to cook and use the plants we grow and sell.
 She is also an artist, community leader, and a Life-Cycle Celebrant.

 What is permaculture?
 Good question!
 Permaculture is a design process to meet human needs while increasing ecosystem health.
 It is also a network of people, has a history, and is an international movement.
 Based on ethics and principles, permaculture is one tool in our toolbelt of life design.